vasalvit/qtdaemon/README.md

 * `uninstalled()` - emitted when the application is run as a controlling terminal, notifying the user that the daemon/service been uninstalled.

 `QDaemonLog` is the logging component for the daemon.
 It's set up to output on `stdout` when the application is run as controlling terminal, and to a file (named after the application with .log extension) when the application is ran as daemon/service.
+The logging component can be used by the user through `QDaemonLog & qDaemonLog();` coupled with `QDaemonLog & << (const QString &)` or `void qDaemonLog(const QString &, QDaemonLog::EntrySeverity)`.
+Currently the format of the output messages is fixed.

 # Dependencies #